edelooff/variable-scope/content/python/mostly-random-colors.rst

 Building the randomizer
 =======================

 Let's build a simple randomizing function where can lock down the hue.
-To make the function slightly friendlier to our human inputs, we'll accept hue inputs as degrees, mimicing the color circle as commonly seen in image editing software.
+To make the function slightly friendlier to our human inputs, we'll accept hue inputs as degrees, mimicking the color circle as commonly seen in image editing software.

 .. code-block:: python